RealDevExpert/Lifelines_NEXT/Strainphlan_3_NEXT.md

 https://github.com/biobakery/MetaPhlAn/wiki/StrainPhlAn-3.0

 Authors: Ranko Gacesa, Trishla Sinha, Asier Fernández.
-Description: The script shows how strain profiling was performed using Strainphlan 3 for all samples, for all species.
+Description: The script shows how strain profiling was performed using Strainphlan 3 for all samples (that passed QC), for all species.
 Languages: Bash and R.

 ## Step 1: Reconstruct all species strains